(813) 440-8108

 Why is my HVAC blower motor not working?

-There are several potential reasons, including electrical issues, capacitor failure, motor overheating, and mechanical failures.
-Troubleshooting these areas can help identify the problem.
+There are several potential reasons, including electrical issues, capacitor failure, a bad relay or resistor, motor overheating, and worn bearings.
+Cutting power at the breaker and working through each area, starting with the capacitor, helps identify the problem.

 Can I replace the blower motor myself?

-While some minor repairs and maintenance tasks can be done by homeowners, replacing the blower motor often requires professional expertise to ensure it's done correctly and safely.
+Some minor repairs and maintenance tasks can be done by homeowners, but replacing the blower motor often requires professional expertise to ensure it is done correctly and safely, especially on modern ECM systems that must be programmed to the equipment.

 How often should I replace my HVAC air filters?

-It's recommended to check and replace HVAC air filters every 1-3 months, depending on usage and the type of filter.
-This helps maintain proper airflow and system efficiency.
+It is recommended to check and replace HVAC air filters every one to three months, depending on usage and the type of filter.
+This helps maintain proper airflow and system efficiency and prevents the motor from overheating.

 👉🏻 Read More: ECM Motor vs. Variable Speed Motor: Understanding the Differences